sikaeducation/curriculum/courses/401/standards/build-relational-apis/topics/objection-intro/README.md

 ## Watch Out!

 * Objection still requires that knex and a suitable database driver are installed.
-Additionally, the database needs to be migrated and seed, and the database connection needs to be established.
+Additionally, the database needs to be migrated and seeded and the database connection needs to be established.
-* Properties and methods aren't separated by commas in classes.
+* Properties and methods aren't separated by commas in classes the way they are in regular JS objects

 ## Additional Resources